TajaKuzman/Genre-Datasets-Comparison/README.md

 To this end, we perform text classification experiments:
 * baseline experiments: in-dataset experiments (training and testing on the same dataset)
-* cross-dataset experiments: training on one dataset, testing on the other two - to analyse the comparability of labels (which labels are predicted as which)
+* cross-dataset experiments: training on one dataset, applying prediction on the other two - to analyse the comparability of labels (which labels are predicted as which)
 * multi-dataset experiments: merging the labels into a joint schema, and training on a combination of all three datasets - using the joint schema, testing on each dataset (+ on a combination of the datasets)
 * multi-lingual experiments: extending the multi-dataset experiments by adding the other CORE languages